Ambasdr

 Modern identity has outgrown the tools built to represent it.

-A person is no longer just a job title, a resume, a portfolio, or a social profile.
-The same person might be a designer, founder, photographer, investor, speaker, consultant, and community builder — and each part of that identity usually lives somewhere different.
+A person isn't just a job title, a resume, or a single profile anymore.
+Someone can be a designer, a founder, a photographer, an investor, and a community builder all at once, and each of those usually lives in a different place.

 A resume documents what you have done.
 An Ambasdr explains why it matters.